ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 </CH.Code>

-We need to perform a one-time setup with AuthConnect.
+We need to perform a one-time setup with Auth Connect.
 Please refer to the [documentation](https://ionic.io/docs/auth-connect/interfaces/AuthConnectConfig) if you have any questions about the individual properties.
 We will start here with a simple set up that is good for development.

 The promise returned by `AuthConnect.setup()` is stored in our service so we can ensure the setup has completed before we execute code in methods we will add later.